North Korea Fires More Suspected Missiles, Flouts New Sanctions - UrduPoint

 A North Korean foreign ministry spokesman described the move as a "provocation", according to state news agency KCNA.

-If "the US adopts such a confrontational stance, the DPRK will be forced to take stronger and certain reaction to it," the spokesman said hours before Pyongyang fired off two train-launched missiles Friday.
+If "the US adopts such a confrontational stance, the DPRK will be forced to take stronger and certain reaction to it", the spokesman said hours before Pyongyang fired two train-launched missiles Friday.

-Analysts said the Monday test also appeared to be an attempt to send the United States a message.
+Analysts said the Monday test also appeared to be an attempt to send Washington a message.

 "It is signalling that it will forge ahead with tests despite criticism," Hong Min of the Korea Institute for National Unification in Seoul told AFP.